tt0524/Python_Flask_Patent_Recommendation_System/readme.md

   `* Debugger PIN: 406-***-***`

-   which means app activates sucessfully, then you can try our app at http://127.0.0.1:5000/
+   which means app activates sucessfully, then you can try our app at http://127.0.0.1:5000/  (currently unavailable)